 The command .sp is used to get extra vertical space.
 Unadorned, it gives you one extra blank line (one .vs, whatever that has been set to).
-Typically, that's more or less than you want, so .sp can be followed by information about how much space you want -
+Typically, that's more or less than you want, so .sp can be followed by information about how much space you want means 'two inches of vertical space'.